 Ability: Power or capacity to do or act physically, mentally, legally, morally, financially, etc.

-Ableism: A set of beliefs or practices that devalue and discriminate against people with physical, intellectual, or psychiatric disabilities and often rests on the assumption that disabled people need to be ‘fixed’ in one form or the other.
+Ableism: A set of beliefs or practices that devalue and discriminate against people with disabilities and often rests on the assumption that disabled people need to be ‘fixed’ in one form or the other.

 Affirmative Action: Based on the legal concept introduced in the 1960s to factor “race, color, religion, sex or national origin” in employment, education, and business to improve the representation of underrepresented groups.
 In 2003, the U.S. Supreme Court upheld the use of affirmative action in college admissions, but there have been several state and national challenges.

 African American (n): Of or related to African Americans.
 The U.S. Census Bureau defines black or African Americans as “people having origins in any of the Black racial groups of Africa.
 It includes people who indicated their race or races as ‘Black, African American, or Negro’ or wrote in entries such as ‘African American,’ ‘Afro American,’ ‘Nigerian,’ or ‘Haitian.’
 According to Census 2000, African Americans make up approximately 12.3% of the total U.S. population, and 12.9% including persons of mixed race.

 Ageism: Discrimination against individuals because of their age.

 Agnostic: Describes a person who does not claim faith or disbelief in a deity or deities, who holds the view that any ultimate reality (such as in a deity or deities) is unknown and beyond human comprehension.